 An overall solution proposed by some companies is to use technology to drive the company, and accompany any transition from product to service or vice versa, by capturing the correct knowledge in the right format to support reuse.
-For example, a global collaboration system for all information for each sector (e.g. residential and commercial) would be quick and efficient.
+For example, a global collaboration system for all information for each sector (e.g. residential and commercial) would be a quick and efficient way.
 However, accessibility to relevant information/explicit knowledge cannot be solved by ICT systems alone.
-ICT and improving staff retention and knowledge sharing (e.g. by reward, by knowledge sharing facilities such as a knowledge café) are also proposed to solve the above issues.
-But this will not necessarily tell organisations how to evaluate data, information and/or knowledge.
-Furthermore, what information should be kept in the shared space (not personal drives), what should be sent to archive, and what should be kept in a document management system?
+ICT and improving staff retention and knowledge sharing (e.g. by reward, by knowledge sharing facilities such as a knowledge cafe) are proposed also to solve the above issues but this will not necessarily tell them how to evaluate data, information and/or knowledge.
+Furthermore, what information should be kept in the shared space, should people still use the personal drives to store company information, what should be sent to archive, and what should be kept in a document management system?